Playing the Perfect Bluff in Poker

 Pick Your Moment

-Timing is key when pulling off the perfect bluff, and this is a tactic you should use when playing across the top poker sites online.
+Timing is key when pulling off the perfect bluff.
 Ultimately, you should only do it if it gives you a better chance of winning the pot than you’d have playing the cards as they’re dealt.

 You should never enter a round of betting with a preconceived plan to bluff; knowing when to employ this strategy comes with experience.
 You’ll need to work out whether your opponent is likely to fold, based on the way they've played over the last few rounds.
 However, there are certain situations in which a bluff is statistically more likely to pay: